jacksleight/statamic-bonus-routes/README.md

 * Adding registration pages below entry pages in an events collection
 * Adding date based archive pages above entry pages in blog collection
-* Mounting a news collection to different sectors within a site
+* Mounting a news collection to different sections of a site
 * Customising and mounting taxonomy urls

 It’s possible to achieve all of these with `Route::statamic()`, but this addon takes care of the dynamic mounting and data fetching for you.